Community Response Team

 2. The University Security Community Response Team (CRT) visits the property and requests an immediate reduction in noise, informing those present about this procedure and potential further action.

-(The CRT is active during term time, seven days a week, from 9.30pm until 3.30am.
-The target response time is 30 minutes from receipt of a report.
-Where a call to 101 is outside of CRT hours of operation, Durham Constabulary will, resource dependent, carry out a visit.
-The CRT and/or the DCC Nuisance Action Team Officer will visit on the next shift following that call if the Police are unable to attend or in order to follow up, in line with the agreed process.)
+The CRT has a target response time of 30 minutes from receipt of a report.
+Where a call to 101 is outside of CRT hours of operation, Durham Constabulary may, resource dependent, carry out a visit.
+Durham University funds a dedicated Nuisance Action Team Officer who visits every property reported to Durham Constabulary.

-3. If the same property is reported via 101 a second time, Durham County Council (DCC) will issue a Community Protection Warning (CPW) to its residents if there is enough evidence to do so.
+3. If the same property is reported via 101 a second time, Durham County Council (DCC) may issue a Community Protection Warning (CPW) to its residents - if there is enough evidence to do so.

-4. In the case of a third instance of anti-social noise, DCC will issue Community Protection Notices (CPNs) if there is enough evidence to do so.
+4. In the case of a third instance of anti-social noise, DCC may issue Community Protection Notices (CPNs) - again, if there is enough evidence to do so.

 5. Failure to comply with a CPN can result in a Fixed Penalty Notice and prosecution.